WebSky-CITA/XGPaint.jl/docs/src/index.md

 The general workflow is:
 1. Read halos
-2. Generate a background cosmology and source model
+2. Specify a background cosmology and source model
 3. Use the model to put sources in halos
 4. Put the sources on maps